 Kim currently works full time in the health insurance industry and was a student at One Smart Dog with her youngest Lab Maui.
 She has put much work in with Maui, passing the CGC exam and currently prepping to take the therapy dog test.
 Maui and Kim visit the residents at Maplewood in Orange once a month as part of a therapy dog training group team at One Smart Dog.
 She owns two labs Murphy and Maui.
 She is married to husband Gregg and has two daughters.
 One who is an aspiring hair dresser and one who is off to college.
 With both girls grown Kim had some free time on her hands and decided that she would like to pursue a part-time career in training dogs.

 Kim started an apprenticeship with Dawn in the Fall of 2015 in hopes to learn more about dog behavior and the science behind the methods used at One Smart Dog.
 Kim will be working towards her CPDT-KA certification along the way.
-Kim completed her apprenticeship at the end of 2016 and is a head trainer teaching both classes and conducting private lessons.
+Kim completed her apprenticeship at the end of 2016 and is a head trainer teaching puppy and basic manners classes.